A failed attempt to change the definition of obscenity to make it easier to prosecute

 have for the proposed legislation to work.

 The Bill would also amend the current "public good" defence.
 Under Section 4 of the Obscene Publications Act 1959, it is a defence to the charge of publishing an obscene article if it is proved in court that its publication is

 justified as being for the public good on the ground that it is in the interests of science, literature, art or learning, or of other objects of general concern.

 The noble Earl's Bill would amend this defence by substituting the words, "fully justified as being for the good of the public as a whole" for, "justified as being for the public good".

+homosexuals.
 Those leaflets are explicit and expressed in a way which no doubt many people would find shocking.
-However, there is a clear need for public health reasons to provide this group with a safe sex message in a manner likely to attract their attention.
-The
+However, there is a clear need for public health reasons to provide this group with a safe sex message in a manner likely to attract

-Earl's Bill has provided to address a real problem about which we are concerned.
-We are open-minded and open to suggestions as to the way forward and hope that the Bill will act as a catalyst in bringing wise counsel to bear on this difficult issue.
-We
+the noble Earl's Bill has provided to address a real problem about which we are concerned.
+We are open-minded and open to suggestions as to the way forward and hope that the Bill will act as a catalyst in bringing wise counsel to bear on this

 The Earl of Halsbury: